prooph/event-sourcing/docs/repositories.md

 The test case has some more tests including snapshot usage and working with different stream names / strategies.
 Just browse through the test methods for details.

+You can also disable the identity map by passing that option to the constructor (provided interop-factory can do this for you as well).

 ## Aggregate Type Mapping

 It's possible to map an aggregate type `user` to an aggregate root class like `My\Model\User`.
 To do that, add the